vc3-project/vc3-release/deployment.md

 ## Installing the Builder

 The builder is a self-contained perl script.
 Tagged releases are stored in http://build.virtualclusters.org/repo/builder/.
-You will need to copy this to the /usr/local/libexec directory on the Factory.
+You will need to copy this to the /usr/local/libexec directory on the Factory and make it executable.

 ```
 curl http://build.virtualclusters.org/repo/builder/201709061834/vc3-builder > /usr/local/libexec/vc3-builder
+chmod +x /usr/local/libexec/vc3-builder
 ```

 ## Starting the Factory and Condor